st-001/json-schema-to-deno-ts-util/README.md

   compressed schema support.
 - **Validation**: Built-in data validation using Ajv ensures your data adheres to the schema.
-- **Reuseability**: Once generated, the utility classes can be used in other Deno projects.
+- **Reusability**: Once generated, the utility classes can be used in other Deno projects.

 ## Example 🚀